This Double Crust Chicken Pot Pie Recipe uses a double crust, along with vegetables and chicken cooked in rich gravy.

-Other than that, you’ll top the pot pie with a top crust and crimp it well with the bottom crust.
-I like to brush on some melted butter, milk, or cream to give the crust that nice golden glow.
+I like to brush on some melted butter, milk, or cream to the top crust to give it that nice golden glow.

-After putting the pot pie into the oven, bake it until it bubbles and and the top crust is nice and golden brown–which usually takes about an hour or so.
+After putting the pot pie into a preheated oven, bake it until it bubbles and and the top crust is nice and golden brown–which usually takes about an hour or so.

 Finally, after a bit of cooling, slice and serve it in bowls.
 Enjoy!